OfficeDev/office-js-docs-pr/docs/design/ui-elements/using-office-ui-fabric-js.md

 - **Fabric React**, which implements the UX components using the React framework.
 - **Fabric Core**, which contains the core elements of the design language such as icons, colors, type, and grid.
 Both Fabric JS and Fabric React use Fabric Core.

-The following steps walk you through the basics for using Fabric JS.
+The following steps walk you through the basics of using Fabric JS.

 ##1.
 Add the Fabric CDN references.
 To reference Fabric from the CDN, add the following HTML code to your page.